Rounge-lab/GENOMICON-Seq/README.md

 `NUM_SAMPLES: 1`

-Specify the number the samples to be generated (`integer` ,do not encolse the value with double quotation marks) - `MANDATORY` parameter
+Specify the number the samples to be generated (`integer` ,do not enclose the value with double quotation marks) - `MANDATORY`

 `FRAG_REPLICATES: 1`

-Specify the number of fragmentation technical replicates to be generated from each sample (`integer`, do not encolse the value with double quotation marks) -`MANDATORY` paramter
+Specify the number of fragmentation technical replicates to be generated from each sample (`integer`, do not enclose the value with double quotation marks) -`MANDATORY`

 `NCORE: 8`

-Specify the number of CPUs that the simulation will use (`integer`, do not encolse the value with double quotation marks) - `MANDATORY` parameter
+Specify the number of CPUs that the simulation will use (`integer`, do not enclose the value with double quotation marks) - `MANDATORY`

 `SEED: "23"`

-Specify the seed for reproducibility of the simulation - `OPTIONAL` If not specifed random seed will be assigned and reocorded (`integer`, encolse the value with quotation marks)
+Specify the seed for reproducibility of the simulation - `OPTIONAL` If not specified random seed will be assigned and recorded (`integer`, enclose the value with quotation marks)

 `OUTPUT_DIRECTORY: "/usr/src/app/pipeline/Output_data_ampliseq" `

-Specify the output directory - requeires absluth path, edit only the name of the directory not the `path /usr/src/app/pipeline/`
+Specify the output directory - requires absolute path, edit only the name of the directory not the `path /usr/src/app/pipeline/`
-The parameter is MANDATORY (encolse the path with double quotation marks).
+The parameter is `MANDATORY` (enclose the path with double quotation marks).
 Change the name of the output for each new run!
-Or remove the previously generated directory before the new run to avoid rewritting, and possible mix-up of the outputs!
+Or remove the previously generated directory before the new run to avoid rewriting, and possible mix-up of the outputs!

 `INPUT_DIRECTORY: "input_data_ampliseq"`

-Specify the input directory - requeires only the name of the directory When using the `genomiconseq_setup.sh`, the direcotry name by default is `input_data_ampliseq` The parameter is `MANDATORY` (encolse the name with double quotation marks).
+Specify the input directory - requires only the name of the directory When using the `genomiconseq_setup.sh`, the directory name by default is `input_data_ampliseq` The parameter is `MANDATORY` (enclose the name with double quotation marks).

 `FASTA_FILE: "HPV16.fa"`

-Specify the name of the fasta file - file needs to be placed in the input directory The parameter is `MANDATORY` (encolse the name with double quotation marks).
+Specify the name of the fasta file - file needs to be placed in the input directory The parameter is `MANDATORY` (enclose the name with double quotation marks).
 Multifasta files are allowed.

 ### II.
 Sample parameters